Battery electric vehicle (BEV) and electric vehicle (EV)

 The slowest type of charging, this is best reserved for long overnight charges at home and is provided by a standard three-pin plug.
 However, this type of charging lacks the safety features of a dedicated charging point that is specially designed to charge battery electric vehicles.

 A better – and safer – option for home charging, this allows for both top-up and overnight charging through a dedicated charging point.
-The 3.7kW POD Point Solo is a good example of this type of charging point and provides a faster charge than that of a three-pin socket.

 Ideal for top-up charging, this can provide up to 30 miles of range per hour of charging or a full charge in a few hours.
 Fast chargers are ideal for keeping you going while you’re out and about.
 You’ll find them in public car parks via the Open Charge app.

 You’ll find these charge-points in motorway service stations.
 Rapid chargers allow for around 80% charge in around 30 minutes.
 Good to know for long road trips and journeys outside your local area.

 The term given to a fear of running out of charge while driving a plug-in EV.
 It’s common and only natural, but it can be avoided by topping-up the batteries whenever you can, wherever you park throughout the day.